ibm-cloud-docs/databases-for-mongodb-gen2/getting-started.md

 For more information about how to use Monitoring with {{site.data.keyword.databases-for-mongodb}}, see [Monitoring integration](/docs/databases-for-postgresql?topic=databases-for-postgresql-monitoring).

-Note: You cannot connect IBM Cloud Monitoring by using the CLI.
+You cannot connect IBM Cloud Monitoring by using the CLI.
 Use the console to complete this task.
 For more information, see Monitoring integration.
 {:note }

 ## Step 7: Connect IBM Cloud Logs Activity Tracker